vijayrajpanchall/matic-docs/docs/maintain/polygon-basics/who-is-validator.md

 ## Overview

-Validators on the Polygon network are selected through an on-chain auction process which happens at regular intervals.
-These selected validators participate as block producers and verifiers.
+Validators participate as block producers and verifiers.
 Once a [checkpoint](/docs/maintain/glossary.md#checkpoint-transaction) is validated by the participants, updates are made on the parent chain (the Ethereum mainnet) which releases the rewards for validators depending on their stake in network.

 Polygon relies on a set of [validators](/docs/maintain/glossary.md#validator) to secure the network.
 The role of validators is to run a full node, [produce blocks](/docs/maintain/glossary.md#block-producer), validate and participate in consensus, and commit [checkpoints](/docs/maintain/glossary.md#checkpoint-transaction) on the Ethereum mainnet.
 To become a validator, one needs to [stake](/docs/maintain/glossary.md#staking) their MATIC tokens with staking management contracts residing on the Ethereum mainnet.